Egypt’s candidate for the top Unesco job is a controversial figure.

 Bokova joined Bulgaria’s foreign ministry UN and disarmament department in 1976, becoming the country’s foreign minister for a brief period in 1996-1997.

-Hosni has insisted his comments were part of an angry exchange in parliament with politicians from the Muslim Brotherhood and were taken out of context.
+Hitting back at charges of anti-Semitism, Hosni has insisted his comments were part of an angry exchange in parliament with hardliners from the Muslim Brotherhood and were taken out of context.